-Just call the National Adoption Hotline at 1-800-923-6602 and receive details on how to get started.
+Just call or text the National Adoption Hotline at 1-800-923-6602 and receive details on how to get started.
 There is a home for every child.

 My baby will be African American and I’d prefer to place her with a black couple.
 Are there any black adoptive families out there?